 7. What is the Family Caregiver Support Program and can I qualify?

 FCSP is Pennsylvania's state-funded caregiver reimbursement program, codified at 62 P.S. §§ 3061–3068 (the Pennsylvania Caregiver Support Act, originally Act 204 of 1990) and 6 Pa.
 Code Chapter 20.
 It reimburses primary caregivers up to $600/month for out-of-pocket caregiving expenses (sliding scale by income) and up to $5,000 lifetime for home modifications and assistive devices.
-The care recipient must be 60+ or any age with a chronic dementia diagnosis, or a related child being raised by a grandparent age 55+.
+As amended by Act 20 of 2021, the care recipient must fit one of four categories: age 60+ and functionally dependent; any age with Alzheimer's disease or a related disorder; a related child under 18 living with an older relative caregiver age 55+; or an adult age 18 to 59 with a non-dementia-related disability living with an older relative caregiver age 55+.
 Apply through your county Area Agency on Aging via PA Link at 1-800-753-8827.

 8. Can I receive both SMW wages and FCSP reimbursement?